Basic Usage

 Seed Keyword (Permuted)

-The seed is used to generate 780+ automatic name variations (prefixes, suffixes, regions, etc.):
+The seed is used to generate 780+ automatic name variations (prefixes, suffixes, regions, etc.).
+Multi-word or mixed-case seeds are automatically split into variants and each variant is permuted independently.

 s3finder -s acme-corp